How do you create a sales page that sells? It’s simple.

 A long sales page

-There are many reasons why you would need to have a long page.
-But, taking the example of Glen’s page, some major reasons are that:
+There are many reasons why you would need to have a long-form sales page.
+But, taking the example of Glen’s page, some major reasons are:

-- Glen’s customers are also relatively sceptical people because of the number of ineffective SEO products in their industry.
+- Glen’s customers are also relatively skeptical people because of the number of ineffective SEO products in their industry.
 So he had to debunk many myths and explain why his product is different.

 A short sales page